google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Bible Study Online

-Pay Attention Sarai?
+Pay Attention Sarai

-For he seemed to have known, that he would face some difficulties when it came to his wife.
+He seemed to have known that he would face difficulties with his wife.
 This is why we find him telling her: "As he was about to enter Egypt, he said to his wife Sarai, 'I know what a beautiful woman you are.
 When the Egyptians see you, they will say, "This is his wife."
 Then they will kill me and let you live.'" - Genesis 12:11,12

-Know that Abram had the right to be worried, being that it was at this point in humanity's history, that the Egyptians had already earned an infamous reputation, when it came to stealing the beautiful women of others, and taking them for themselves.
+Understandably, Abram had reason to worry, given that at this point in humanity's history, the Egyptians had already earned a notorious reputation for stealing the beautiful women of others and taking them for themselves.
 And to make matters worse, if the women were married, the Egyptians would then kill their husbands.

 Bible Study Online